Skip to main content

 An endline is a final data collection point conducted at or near programme completion to measure achieved outcomes against the baseline and target values established during design.
 It provides the definitive evidence of what change occurred over the programme lifecycle and is essential for demonstrating results to donors, beneficiaries, and other stakeholders.

-Endline data collection mirrors the baseline methodology to ensure comparability, same indicators, similar sampling approaches, and consistent measurement tools.
+Endline data collection mirrors the baseline methodology to ensure comparability - same indicators, similar sampling approaches, and consistent measurement tools.
 The comparison between baseline, midline (if conducted), and endline creates a complete picture of change trajectories over time.

 Why It Matters